11 days from Havana to HavanaTake off on this 11 day tour from Havana to Havana visiting Cuba with Intrepid.

 Bienvenidos a Cuba!
 Welcome to Cuba!
 Today is an arrival today while families fly in from around the world.
 If you arrive early, Havana is a fantastic city to explore.
 Havana is one of the finest colonial cities in the Americas with narrow streets, spacious plazas and glorious Spanish architecture.
 There is an air of faded glory about the place with paint peeling off buildings and '50s and '60s American automobiles still dominating the roads.
-A welcome meeting will take place in the morning of day 2.
-On check-in the hotel will advise where the group meeting will be, there are no activities planned for this evening.
+A welcome meeting will take place at 5pm this evening.
+On check-in the hotel will advise where the group meeting will be.

 Day 2 Vinales